DIGImend/tablets/UC-LOGIC_Tablet_WP8060U/README.txt

 Products

-Besides original product produced by UC-LOGIC, the same hardware is used in the Genius WizardPen 8x6, and possibly some other tablets.
+Besides original product produced by UC-LOGIC, the same hardware is used in the Genius MousePen 8x6, and possibly some other tablets.

 Description